 OVTI Produces Cameras for Phones and Other Technology

 OmniVision had a record year in 2012, with 855 million units shipped and sales of $1.4 billion.
 It also held market share of 30% in CMOS cameras.
 The company expects its end markets will grow to 4.5 billion units in 2017, up from 2.5 billion in 2012.
-Smart phones will act as the most significant driver of growth here, in particular growth in China and the developing world.
-Tablets, security, wearable (such as watches and glasses) and automotive are the other high growth markets.
+Smartphones will act as the most significant driver of growth here, in particular growth in China and the developing world.
+Tablets, security, wearables (such as watches and glasses), and automotive are the other high growth markets.

 Growth from New and Emerging Markets

 Emerging markets generate a third of sales and will drive much of the future growth.
-Its core markets in mobile continue to grow with consumers in emerging markets also demanding higher resolution camera.
+Its core markets in mobile continue to grow with consumers in emerging markets also demanding higher resolution cameras.
 This can increase the price point and possibly margins at OmniVision.
-Management reports that front cameras are increasingly HD or full HD and notebooks, gaming and smart TVs are also experience resolution upgrades.
+Management reports that front cameras are increasingly HD or full HD and notebooks, gaming, and smart TVs are also experiencing resolution upgrades.

 Wearables are the next tier for the company in consumer technology.
-That includes watches, eyewear and fitness products with uses for sensing, photography, gaming and video conferencing.
-The actual size of this market is harder to define as it will be driven by consumer adoption of these currently cutting edge devices.
-An acceleration in adoption would likely represent upside to current forecasts earnings.
+That includes watches, eyewear, and fitness products with uses for sensing, photography, gaming, and videoconferencing.
+The actual size of this market is harder to define as it will be driven by consumer adoption of these currently cutting-edge devices.
+An acceleration in adoption would likely represent upside to current forecast earnings.

 OmniVision has $4.00 per share in cash and trades at 9.1x consensus FY14 EPS of $1.72 and 10.4x FY15 EPS of $1.50.
 Comparable semis trade at around 14x FY14 earnings.